SEARCH GARDENACTION

 The unimpressive entrance to this garden centre gives little indication as to what you will find inside.

-This is a totally independent GardenAction review of the Willowpool Garden Centre and Antiques in Lymm, Cheshire.
+This is a totally independent GardenAction opinion of the Willowpool Garden Centre and Antiques in Lymm, Cheshire.
 Click any picture to enlarge it.

 PLANTS